-Project Freight’s main competitors are Convoy in Seattle Washington, Trucker Path - Truckloads in Mountain View, California and Uber Freight in Chicago, Illinois.
-Even these companies are identified as our competitors, none are looking at the problem the same as Project Freight.
-For now, Convoy and Uber Freight have decided to continue the tired and unproductive freight broker model and Trucker Path – Truckloads has recently sold to the Chinese based company, Renren, INC, leaving the future uncertain.
+Project Freight’s main competitors include Convoy (Seattle, WA); Trucker Path - Truckloads (Mountain View, CA); and Uber Freight (Chicago, IL).
+Even though we identify these firms as competitors, none are looking at the problem (or the opportunity) in the same way as Project Freight.
+For now, Convoy and Uber Freight have decided to perpetuate the status quo freight broker model.
+And Trucker Path – Truckloads has recently been acquired by Chinese firm, Renren, Inc., rendering its market focus and future uncertain.

+Convoy

-We view Seattle’s Convoy is our most significant competitor due to their secured funding and good reviews within their audience groups (Driver, Shippers and Employees).
-At the end of July 2017, Convoy quietly raised Seattle based funding hitting over $60M in one round.
-On their site, they present GPS tracking for their shipments as well and real-time tracking but only within Google Maps using the driver’s own mobile device.
-Based in Seattle, they have received money from Seattle tech-based money attracting Cascade Investment, Bill Gates’ investment fund Mosaic Ventures, and Barry Diller.
-LinkedIn co-founder Reid Hoffman, on behalf of Greylock Partners, has invested twice.
-Previous Convoy backers include Amazon CEO Jeff Bezos and Salesforce CEO Marc Benioff.
-Convoy feels they are alone on the playing field even as Uber Freight entered the fray in May 2017.
-They are growing quickly although their intent is not to eliminate the freight broker.
-They want to evolve the freight broker’s services and the Convoy Staff still stands between the driver and shipper not allowing direct communication between the parties.
-Their main focus is to work with larger shipping customers such as Unilever and Amazon negotiating long-term shipping & logistic contracts.
-All research indicates their intension is to become an all-encompassing block chain solution for their shipping clients.
+We view Seattle’s Convoy is our most significant competitor due to the funding that they have secured and good reviews from their audience groups (Drivers, Shippers, Employees).
+At the end of July 2017, Convoy completed a capital raise in excess of $60M.
+On the company’s website, Convoy claims real-time GPS-based tracking capabilities for their shipments, but only visualized via Google Maps only using the driver’s own mobile device.
+The company has received funding from Cascade Investment; Mosaic Ventures (Bill Gates’ VC firm); and Barry Diller.
+LinkedIn co-founder Reid Hoffman, on behalf of Greylock Partners, has participated in two rounds.
+Other Convoy backers include Amazon CEO, Jeff Bezos, and Salesforce CEO, Marc Benioff.
+Convoy expresses that it is alone in the market, even as Uber Freight entered the fray in May 2017.
+While Convoy is growing quickly, their intent is not to eliminate the freight broker.
+Rather, they want to evolve the freight broker’s services.
+The Convoy staff still stands between drivers and shippers, and the firm does not allow direct communication between the parties.
+Convoy’s main focus has been to work with larger shipping customers such as Unilever and Amazon, negotiating long-term shipping & logistics contracts.

 On the driver side, Convoy allows larger carriers to sign up for their service.
-From the research we have able to collect it shows that large carriers dominate their load boards and limits the independent drivers’ ability to commit to shipments.
+Based on the research we have been able to conduct, large carriers dominate Convoy’s load boards and limit the independent drivers’ ability to commit to shipments.

-With Convoy’s focus on the larger shippers with multiple distributing centers, Project Freight will focus on must deliver Less than Truckload (LTL) freight for mid to large size shippers.
-On the driver side, we will be the independent driver’s champion.
-The LTL must make delivers hovers around $58B annually, allowing a combined $8B for UPS and Fed-Ex Ground Products, leaves $50B in overall market.
+With Convoy’s focus on the larger shippers with multiple distribution centers, Project Freight will be free to focus on the “must deliver” segment of the LTL freight for mid to large size shippers.
+On the driver side, we will assume the posture of the independent driver’s champion.

+Trucker Path – Truckloads:

 Trucker Path – Truckloads was a contender in the space.
-In 2014, they developed a mapping platform that focused exclusively for Truck Drivers.
-Their system was crowd-sourced and showed truckers potential benefits like rest stops, fuel stations, and weigh stations along their routes.
-They depended on their users to update this information similar to Waze.
-On their company website (truckerpath.com), Trucker Path boasts over 600,000 drivers currently utilizing their app.
-By 2016, they developeddded Truckloads which is a traditional load board used by mid-size carriers and national freight brokers.
-Trucker Path – Truckloads also created a debt service that loans drivers money following completed deliveries adding a small interest rate.
-Essentially, they are giving the driver an easier factoring solution for their accounts receivables.
+In 2014, they developed a mapping platform that focused exclusively on truck drivers.
+Their crowd-sourced solution displayed a host of potential benefits for truck drivers, such as convenient rest stops, fuel stations, and weigh stations along their routes.
+Trucker Path depended on their users to update this information, similar to Waze.
+On their company website (truckerpath.com), Trucker Path boasts of over 600,000 drivers currently utilizing their app.
+In 2016, they developed Truckloads which is a traditional load board used by mid-size carriers and national freight brokers.
+Trucker Path – Truckloads also created a debt service that loans drivers money following completed deliveries, adding a small interest rate.
+Essentially, they are offering the driver an easier solution for factoring their accounts receivables in lieu of more timely payments by brokers.